ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 Remember that, like email, instant messages are part of your work, and that the MOJ monitors them.
 Messages are subject to Freedom of Information, data retention, and privacy considerations.

-Instant messaging tools include [Slack](https://slack.com/), [Skype](https://www.skype.com/en/), [Yammer](https://www.yammer.com/), [WhatsApp](https://www.whatsapp.com/), [Telegram](https://telegram.org/), and some others.
-This document applies to all instant messaging within the MOJ.
+Popular and well-known instant messaging tools include [Slack](https://slack.com/), [Skype](https://www.skype.com/en/), [Yammer](https://www.yammer.com/), [WhatsApp](https://www.whatsapp.com/), and [Telegram](https://telegram.org/).
+This document applies to all instant messaging that you use for your work.

 You must use IM in an acceptable way.
 This guidance provides extra points to bear in mind when using IM.
 Start by reviewing the general information in the MOJ Acceptable Use guidance, [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/).

 ## Classified information

-In general, you can use IM for `OFFICIAL` and `OFFICIAL-SENSITIVE` information.
+In general, you can use IM for `OFFICIAL` (including information with the `SENSITIVE` handling caveat) information.
 Most IM systems are not approved for the higher classifications: `SECRET` or `TOP SECRET`.
 Some IM systems such as Rosa are MOJ- or government-specific.
 They might be approved for use with higher classification information.

-Avoid using IM to share or discuss operational information.
+Avoid using IM to share information that has additional information management or privacy requirements.
 Examples include:

-- configuration details
+- passwords and other information we should keep private
 - personnel or HR information
-- log file content
+- personal data other than your own
 - details of legal cases
-- MOJ security investigations
-- MOJ system vulnerabilities

-You can't use IM for all `OFFICIAL` information.
-For example, some commercial or proprietary information might not have a high classification.
-But you shouldn't discuss it using IM.
+- commercial or proprietary information under enhance confidentiality (such as non-disclosure agreements)

+## Information management and record keeping

+IM tools are generally designed for near real-time communication and it can be quite difficult to identify individual messages later on such as finding when a decision was taken or an outcome decided.

+If discussions using IM tools are important (such as a key decision, or the discussion timeline around an incident) the conversation may need to be copied and archived into another tool designed for persistent and searchable data, such as Confluence, Trello, G-Suite or Office 365.

 ## Avoid embarrassment